viebel/blog.klipse.tech/_posts/2016-08-07-pure-y-combinator-clojure.md

 Now, we are going to present the [Y combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator).

 The Y combinator is one of the most aesthetic idea of computer science.
 It might not be so practical, but it is really beautiful.
+(It has some practical usages like [recursive memoization]({% post_url 2016-08-10-y-combinator-app %}).)

 The Y combinator is a function that allows to generate recursive functions without using names.